CultivateHQ/rails_meet_angular/README.md

 ### Templates

-In line with the structure above, RailsMeetAngular also compiles templates into Angular's `$templateCache`.
+In line with the structure above, Rang also compiles templates into Angular's `$templateCache`.
 You should load them in your routes like this:

 ```javascript